Azure/adx-mon/docs/quick-start.md

 # Quick Start

-This guide will walk you through the steps needed to deploy ADX-Mon on an Azure Kubernetes Service (AKS) cluster.
+This guide will deploy ADX-Mon on an Azure Kubernetes Service (AKS) cluster and send collected telemetry to an Azure Data Explorer cluster.
 It will deploy all components within the cluster and demonstrate how to enable telemetry collection on a pod and query it from Azure Data Explorer.

 ## Pre-Requisites